How To Calculate Your CD Account’s Value

-CDs earn compound interest, which makes them attractive to investors who are risk-averse.
-This means that CDs earn interest periodically — in some cases every day — and then that amount earns interest the next day.
+CDs earn compound interest, at different compound frequencies, which makes them attractive to investors who are risk-averse.
+This means that CDs earn interest periodically, which will depend on the CD terms and term length.

-Compared with simple interest, compound interest grows your money faster, but it also makes calculating your return a little more challenging.
-Here’s the formula to calculate the value of an investment that pays compound interest:
+Compared with simple interest, compound interest grows your money faster, but it also makes being your own CD calculator a little more challenging.
+How is CD interest calculated manually?
+Here’s the formula to calculate the value of an investment that pays compound interest, like a CD.

 - A is the total that your CD will be worth at the end of the term, including the amount you put in.